duynguyenvp/har2json/README.md

 - Each HAR file is processed and then deleted to avoid reprocessing
 - To reset everything, delete `output/mockoon.json` and run the conversion again
 - The tool automatically handles different HTTP methods, status codes, and response types

+---
+For support or feedback, please open an issue in this repository.